 Neptune and Uranus can be seen as small, colored points in the night sky.
 However, this will be mostly all you can get of the two outer gas planets with any consumer-grade telescope.

 Deep sky observation is where the Apertura AD8 really shines.
 The 8-inch aperture packed into the Apertura AD8 allows for detailed views of a multitude of nebulae, galaxies, and globular clusters.
 Along with that, the scope’s rather mid-range focal length allows larger objects to fit comfortably in the field of view, such as M31, M33, M45, and many others.

 |Focuser||2 inch, dual speed Micro 10:1 Crayford style|

 |Primary Mirror Details||Parabolic, 1/12 wave|

 |Primary Mirror Coating||Aluminum and silicon dioxide (SiO2); Reflectivity = 93%|

 Overall, the Apertura AD8 is a solid telescope for the price, both for beginner and intermediate amateur astronomers.

 The flexibility that its focal length provides makes it a decent telescope for both fans of deep sky observing and solar system observing alike.
-Not only that, but its 8 inches of aperture also helps objects of all types stand out with detail, instead of looking like muddy nothing-ness.
+Not only that, but its 8-inch aperture also helps objects of all types stand out with detail, instead of looking like muddy nothing-ness.

-While the AD8 has the exact same optics and relative design as its competitors (GSO, Orion, etc), the extra included accessories, adjustable balance, and just overall better quality engineering for a similar price point makes it outshine the competition.
+While the AD8 has the exact same optics and relative design as its competitors (GSO, Orion, etc.), the extra included accessories, adjustable balance, and just overall better quality engineering for a similar price point make it outshine the competition.

 In terms of overall price to performance, High Point Scientific’s Apertura AD8 is about the best you can get on the market for your dollar and is strongly recommended by us at Optical Mechanics.